craigbuckler/publican-starter/src/content/post/002_why-another-ssg.md

 * Few templating systems are compatible with others.
 * Implementing advanced functionality can be tricky.

 Publican uses [jsTACS](https://www.npmjs.com/package/jstacs) which natively parses JavaScript `${ expressions }`{language=js}.
-Those expressions can include your own functions.
-You're just using JavaScript: there's nothing new to learn and it's faster than custom template compilers.
+Those expressions can include your own functions. *You're just using JavaScript*: there's nothing new to learn and it's faster than custom template compilers.

 ## Partial template rendering

-Publican can partially build templates for Express.js or similar systems.
-Parts of the page can be rendered at build time with `${ expression }`{language=js} but dynamic parts can be identified with `!{ expression }`{language=js}.
+Publican can partially build templates for [Express.js](https://expressjs.com/) or similar frameworks.
+You can render most of the page at build time but retain islands of runtime functionality.

+* `${ expression }`{language=js} statically renders content once at build time.
+* `!{ expression }`{language=js} identifies expressions to dynamically render at runtime.

+Runtime expressions can be processed using [jsTACS](https://www.npmjs.com/package/jstacs) as an Express.js rendering engine.

 ## Built-in menus, tags, and feeds